ImShyMike/hackatime-heatmap/README.md

 ## Usage

-You eitehr use the color sheme aware version:
+You can either use the color scheme aware version:

 ```html
 <a href="https://heatmap.shymike.dev?id=YOUR_ID&standalone=true" title="Click to view detailed data for each day!">